MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_05-Implement_Intersite_Connectivity.md

     >**Note**: You can ignore any warning prompts when connecting to the target virtual machines.

-1. When prompted, sign in by using the **Student** username and the password from your parameters file.
+1. When prompted, sign in by using the **Student** username and the password which you given in task1.

 1. Within the Remote Desktop session to **az104-05-vm0**, right-click the **Start** button and, in the right-click menu, click **Windows PowerShell (Admin)**.